osg-htc/user-documentation/documentation/support_and_training/training/osg-user-school.md

 The School is ideal for graduate students in any science or research domain where large-scale computing is a vital part of the research process, plus we will consider applications from advanced undergraduates, post-doctoral students, faculty, and staff.
 Students accepted to this program will receive financial support for basic travel and local costs associated with the School.

+### Next OSG User School

+The next OSG User School is being held **August 5-9, 2024**.
+The deadline for applications was April 1, 2024.
+For more information on this year's school, see the website here: [osg-htc.org/school-2024/](https://osg-htc.org/school-2024).

 ### Open Materials and Recordings

 The OSG User School want virtual in 2020 and 2021, which means that we were able to record lectures to complement lecture and exercise materials!